smartdevicelink/sdl_evolution/proposals/NNNN-android-manager-listener-update.md

 ## Potential downsides

-From a technical point of view there is no downside to the added features.
-However as Java interfaces force you to implement every single method which can be distracting.
+From a technical point of view there is no downside to the proposed interface methods.
+However, as Java interfaces force you to implement every single method, it can be distracting.

 ## Impact on existing code

-The additional methods in the interface have impact to implementations of app developers and may be distracting.
-Besides of that there's no existing code changed.
+The additional methods in the interface have impact to implementations that app developers may find distracting.
+Besides of that there's no existing code changes.

 ## Alternatives considered

-To avoid forcing app developers to implement the methods added to `SdlManagerListener` each method could be added to the SDL manager builder to allow the app developer to choose what methods are interesting to listen.
+To avoid forcing app developers to implement the methods added to `SdlManagerListener` each method could be added to the SDL manager builder with individual listeners to allow the app developer to choose what methods are interesting to listen to.

 ```java
 public interface HMILevelListener {